duncanmalashock/elm-glossary/README.md

 ## Usage

-`npm run get-names` will generate a `dist/found-names.json` file.

-This file contains all names used in the Elm source found in `src/Main.elm`.
+`npm run get-names --source=example/Main.elm`: Generates a `dist/found-names.json` file containing all names used in the Elm source file.

 ## Example